amaccarini/Modelica-PhD-course/registration.md

 ---

 # ✏️ Pre-registration
-Registration for the 2025 edition of the course is now closed.
+Registration for the 2026 edition of the course will open in spring 2026.